CFSAN-Biostatistics/snp-pipeline/docs/usage.rst

 You can customize the picard MarkDuplicates behavior to some extent by configuring the ``PicardMarkDuplicates_ExtraParams`` parameter in the configuration file.

+Duplicate read removal works best when the read names in the fastq files are in the original Illumina format.
+When downloading fastq files from NCBI with ``fastq-dump``, you should use the ``--origfmt`` command line option.

 More information about the Picard MarkDuplicates tool can be found here:

 * https://broadinstitute.github.io/picard/command-line-overview.html#MarkDuplicates